rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 section in Chapter 15: its `borrow` and `borrow_mut` methods return the types `Ref` and `RefMut`, respectively.
 These types are wrappers over references that keep track of the borrowing rules at runtime.
-The definition of the `Ref` struct is shown in Listing 19-16, without lifetime bounds for now:
+The definition of the `Ref` struct is shown in Listing 19-16, without lifetime bounds for now.

 <span class="filename">Filename: src/lib.rs</span>